Ugh-GitHub/ts-fundamentals-v3/notes.md

 ##### Interfaces

 An (Interface)[https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#interfaces] is a way of defining an (object type)[https://www.typescriptlang.org/docs/handbook/2/objects.html].
 An "object type" can be thought of as, "an instance of a class could conceivably look like this" (?).
+Easiest to think of them as a contract of how the code is to be structured.
+Easiest technical def is that an interface is an abstract type used to define the behavior of a class.
+It's used to achieve abstraction (where only the essential details are displayed to the user, or identifying only the relevant characteristics of an object, i.e. how to make a car accelerate or break, not how these systems work).

 For example, `string | number` is not an object type, as it uses the union type operator.
 Like type aliases, interfaces can be imported/exported between modules just like values, and they serve to provide a “name” for a specific type.